 Foreign heads of state, heads of government, and members of royal families travelling on official business are exempt under diplomatic protocols.

-If your biometrics were collected within the last 10 years and are on file with IRCC, you may not need to provide them again for a new application.
-IRCC will indicate this in your application instructions.
+For temporary residence (visitor, study, or work), if your biometrics were collected within the last 10 years and are on file with IRCC, you generally do not need to give them again for a new temporary-residence application.
+This 10-year reuse does not apply to permanent residence, where biometrics are generally required with each PR application.
+IRCC will indicate in your application instructions whether you need to give them.

 Biometrics Fees